 First, A Lamenting Exercise for White Believers who Are Disconnecting from White Supremacy

 Lament is not a mood or attitude.
-Lament is not led by emotions although emotions will accompany lament, rather, lament is led by the LORD.
+Emotions do not lead lament, although emotions will accompany lament.
+Instead, lament is led by the LORD.
 Therefore, for one to truly internalize lament, more time must be spent face to face with God to discover what breaks the Divine's heart and how divine lament is expressed.

-The path of lament is not passive, it is active.
-The path of lament is personal and communal.
+The path of lament is not passive; it is active.
+The way of lament is personal and communal.
 It is a path to a commitment to holiness...

 holy reimagining—holy shalom-making.

-Lament's chief expression, intercessor and witness is the incarnation of the Beloved.
+Lament's chief expression, intercessor + witness is the incarnation of the Beloved.
 You can't get any more demonstrative than that—the ultimate redemptive resistance embodied.

 Soon, you will pause and ponder some self-reflection prompts.
-But first, consider who is leading you into these prompts: I am, Andrea, the daughter of Eunita Holmes and Bill Coleman.
-I am the firstborn of five brothers and one sister, a joy and justice-seeking theologian, an Enneagram 5w4 pastor and prophet, an untethered-embodied-in-her-blackness female image-bearer, who knows all too well what it's like to be out-of-the-box, highly valued and pursued by God although undervalued and underestimated as a Black, female theologian who grew up and served half my life in the Pentecostal and Charismatic Black church (my roots are still very much intact).
-And I've previously served many years in predominantly White churches as a small group leader, Bible teacher, sermon researcher, ministry volunteer, spiritual trailblazer and innovator, prophet and pastor.
+But first, consider who is leading you into these prompts: I am Andrea, the daughter of Eunita Holmes and Bill Coleman.
+I am the firstborn of five brothers and one sister, a joy and justice-seeking theologian, an Enneagram 5w4 pastor and prophet, an untethered-embodied-in-her-blackness female image-bearer, who knows all too well what it's like to be out-of-the-box, highly valued and pursued by God.
+However, undervalued and underestimated as a Black, female theologian who grew up and served half my life in the Pentecostal and Charismatic Black church (my roots are still very much intact).
+And I've previously served many years in predominantly White churches as a small group leader, Bible teacher, sermon researcher, ministry volunteer, spiritual trailblazer and innovator, prophet, and pastor.

 Let's be clear, it is not admirable or shalom-making to merely permit the presence of a Black woman on a church staff or in any leadership role within an infrastructure that expects her to shrink or conform.